-1Students who pass the Keyboarding Exemption Test will be granted credit for this course.
+Students who pass the Keyboarding Exemption Test will be granted credit for this course.
 Testing date is published in the class schedule.

-3ACC 211 should be taken in place of AST 136 if you intend to transfer.
+ACC 211 should be taken in place of AST 136 if you intend to transfer.

-$^5\mathrm{Prerequisite}\textsc{-}$ AST 141.
-Additional recommended prerequisite- AST 238.
+Prerequisite- AST 141.
+Additional recommended prerequisite- AST 238 \

-$^6\mathrm{Prerequisite}\textsc{-}$ AST 141.
-Additional recommended prerequisites- AST 137, AST 238, and AST 232.
+$^6\text{Prerequisite-}$ AST 141.
+Additional recommended prerequisites- AST 137, AST 238, and AST 232. \